How Effective Are They? Exploring Large Language Model Based Fuzz Driver Generation: Overall Effectiveness ( RQ1 )

 \section{Overall Effectiveness (\textbf{RQ1})}

 Table~\ref{tab:overall_eva_rslt} presents the results of all evaluated configurations.
 The principal data displayed in the table are the question solve rates, formatted as X/Y, where X denotes the number of questions a language model successfully solves, and Y represents the total number of questions presented.
 A configuration is considered to have solved a question if at least one effective fuzz driver has been generated.
-For gpt-4-0613, the results of temperature 2.0 were incomplete due to the services' slow response time in extreme temperature settings\footnote{OpenAI and Azure gpt-4-0613 API frequently raise timeout for requests with high temperature setting.
-Temperature 2.0 results will be updated at~\cite{fuzz-drvier-study-website} once completed.}.
+For gpt-4-0613, temperature 2.0 results were incomplete due to the services' slow response time in extreme temperature settings~\cite{fuzz-drvier-study-website}.
 For the text-bison-001, Google's query API limits the requests with a temperature setting above 1.0.
 Nevertheless, given the poor or even zero performance of all other models with a temperatures setting 2.0, the data absence does not substantially affect our evaluation. \revision{ This table only lists the number of solved questions while \cite{fuzz-drvier-study-website} posts full evaluation details of each model such as success rate per question. } \compactline

 \textbf{Overall, the results offer promising evidence of the practicality of utilizing language model-based fuzz driver generation.} The optimal configurations, namely <gpt-4-0613, ALL-ITER-K, 0.5>, achieved impressive success rates, effectively generating fuzz drivers that solved about 91\% (78/86) questions.
 Moreover, three out of five LLMs assessed -- including an open-source option -- and half of the strategies explored can resolve over half of the questions.